bookofproofs/bookofproofs.github.io/_sources/history/16th-century.md

 ### 1540
 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Viete/">François Viète</a>
+: A French amateur mathematician and astronomer who introduced the first systematic algebraic notation in his book In artem analyticam isagoge .
+He was also involved in deciphering codes.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Van_Ceulen/">Ludolph Van Ceulen</a>
 : A German mathematician who is famed for his calculation of $\pi$ to 35 places.
 In Germany, $\pi$ used to be called the Ludolphine number.